cyberbotics/webots/docs/guide/the-3d-window.md

 > **Note**: If you are a Mac user with a single button mouse, hold the <kbd>⌥ option</kbd> key (<kbd>⌥ alt</kbd> on some keyboards) and press the mouse button to translate the camera according to the mouse motion.
 Hold the <kbd>ctrl</kbd> key down and press the mouse button to zoom in and out and rotate the camera.
+If you are you are on a MacBook, you can use trackpad to navigate in scene:
+- **Camera rotation**: click with one finger and drag.
+- **Camera translation**: click with two fingers and drag.
+- **Camera zoom**: slide two fingers (without clicking) downwards to zoom in and upwards to zoom out.

 ### Moving a Solid Object